WilliamSteenbergen/gym-SmartPrimer/README.md

 # Smartprimer simulation environment

-This repo contains a OpenAI gym environment for simulating high school children doing the follow tasks:
+This repository contains an OpenAI gym environment for simulating high school children that try to solve a problem and learn a task.
+The goal of an algorithm in this simulation is to generate hints for the child that correspond to the hints the child needs.
+The children will react to hints with words, or will finish or quit the exercise.
+Before the children start the exercise, the will make a pre-test.
+After the children are finished, they make a post-test.
+The performance of the algorithm is determined by the average difference between the post-test and pre-test.

+The simulation is done by simulating the following tasks
 * Doing a pre-test that is scored from 0 to 100
 * Use words that correspond to the hint that the child needs
 * React to hints that are given to the child by: